rust-lang/rust/doc/rust.md

 language.
 Background familiarity with the language is assumed.
 A separate [tutorial] document is available to help acquire such background familiarity.

-This document also does not serve as a reference to the [core] or [standard] libraries included in the language distribution.
+This document also does not serve as a reference to the [standard] or [extra] libraries included in the language distribution.
 Those libraries are documented separately by extracting documentation attributes from their source code.

 [tutorial]: tutorial.html
-[core]: core/index.html
 [standard]: std/index.html
+[extra]: extra/index.html

 ## Disclaimer